alemart/speedy-vision/README.md

 * `config: object, optional`.
 A configuration object that accepts the following keys (all are optional):
   * `method: string`.
 The name of the method to be used to detect the features (see the table below).
   * `sensitivity: number`.
 A number between `0.0` and `1.0`.
 The higher the number, the more features you get.
   * `expected: number | object`.
 Speedy will automatically adjust the sensitivity value to get you *approximately* the number of features you ask.
-This options requires multiple calls to work.
 For more information, read the section on [automatic sensitivity](#automatic-sensitivity).
   * `denoise: boolean`.
 Whether or not to denoise the image before finding the features.
 Defaults to `true`.

 The configuration object accepts more keys depending on which method is specified.
 Currently, the following methods for feature detection are available: